EzariaA/shortestPath/README.md

-# Navigation System - Shortest Path Finder
+# 📍Navigation System - Shortest Path Finder

 This Java project implements a **directed weighted graph** to simulate a  map and uses **Dijkstra's algorithm** to find the shortest path between two buildings.